philosophers-stone/ehelper/README.md

   * Figure out how to open URL's on Windows and Linux.

 ## Installation

+There is a simple install script install.sh that will install the compiled BEAM files into `~/.iex/ebin` and a `sample.iex.exs` file that configures the e command to use Erlang man pages.
+You will need to either call `iex` with the `--pa` or `--pz` options or `env ERL_LIBS=~/.iex iex`.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: